red-gold/ts-ui/CONTRIBUTING.md

 Next, create a new issue that briefly explains the problem, and provides a bit of background as to the circumstances that triggered it, and steps to reproduce it.

 For code issues please include:
-* React Social Network version
+* Telar Social Engine version
 * React version
 * Browser version
 * A code example or link to a repo, gist or running site.